-A sequence expression takes the form $\{x..y\}$ , where x and y are either integers or single characters.
+A sequence expression takes the form $\{x..y[incr]\}$, where x and y are either integers or single characters, and incr, an optional increment, is an integer.
 When integers are supplied, the expression expands to each number between x and y, inclusive.
+Supplied integers may be prefixed with '0' to force each term to have the same width.
+When either x or y begins with a zero, the shell attempts to force all generated terms to contain the same number of digits, zero-padding where necessary.
 When characters are supplied, the expression expands to each character lexicographically between x and y, inclusive.
 Note that both x and y must be of the same type.
+When the increment is supplied, it is used as the difference between each term.
+The default increment is 1 or -1 as appropriate.

 Brace expansion is performed before any other expansions, and any characters special to other expansions are preserved in the result.
 It is strictly textual.
 Bash does not apply any syntactic interpretation to the context of the expansion or the text between the braces.
-To avoid conflicts with parameter expansion, the string '\${' is not considered eligible for brace expansion.
+To avoid conflicts with parameter expansion, the string '\${'} is not considered eligible for brace expansion.